-If you have doubts on the durability of a cob house, then it’s worth mentioning that the oldest cob house still stands after 10,000 years of exposure to the elements.
-Also, making one for yourself and your family isn’t rocket science as it is very easy to build with a slight basic knowledge.
+If you have doubts about the durability of a cob house, then it’s worth mentioning that the oldest cob house still stands after 10,000 years of exposure to the elements.
+Also, making one for yourself and your family isn’t rocket science as it is very easy to build with the basic knowledge of construction.

-Before having a look at some of the best cob houses from across the globe, let’s have a glance at the advantages of building one.
+Before having a look at some of the best cob houses from across the globe, let’s have a look at the advantages of building one.

 Why a cob house?